DOCA NVMe Emulation Application Guide

 }

-fn– the function to be executed in the context of the target thread
+fnis the function to be executed in the context of the target thread, and

 Block Device

-SPDK provides a flexible system for working with different types of storage devices, such as NVMe SSDs, virtual block devices, asynchronous input/output (AIO) devices, and RAM disks.
-It uses high-performance, user-space APIs to enable applications to bypass the OS's kernel, reducing delays and improving performance.
+SPDK provides a flexible system for working with different types of storage devices, like NVMe SSDs, virtual block devices, AIO devices, and RAM disks.
+It uses high-performance, user-space APIs to let applications bypass the operating system’s kernel, reducing delays and improving performance.

-SPDK's block device (bdev) layer offers applications a unified way to perform read and write operations on these devices.
+SPDK’s block device (bdev) layer gives applications a unified way to perform read and write operations on these devices.
 It supports popular devices out of the box and allows users to create custom block devices.
-Advanced features like Redundant Array of Independent Disks (RAID) and acceleration with technologies like Data Plane Development Kit (DPDK) are also supported.
+Advanced features like RAID and acceleration with technologies like DPDK are also supported.

-Block devices can be easily created or destroyed using SPDK's remote procedure call (RPC) server.
+Block devices can be easily created or destroyed using SPDK’s RPC server.
 In NVMe-oF environments, a block device represents a namespace, which helps manage storage across different systems.
 This makes SPDK ideal for building fast, scalable storage solutions.

 NVMe-oF Target

-The NVMe-oF target is a user-space application within the SPDK framework that exposes block devices over network fabrics such as Ethernet, InfiniBand, or Fibre Channel (FC).
-It typically uses transport protocols like TCP, RDMA, or virtual function I/O (vfio-user) to enable clients to access remote storage.
+The NVMe-oF target is a user-space application within the SPDK framework that exposes block devices over network fabrics such as Ethernet, InfiniBand, or Fibre Channel.
+It typically uses transport protocols like TCP, RDMA, or vfio-user to enable clients to access remote storage.

 To use the NVMe-oF target, it is required to configure it to work with one of these transport protocols: